vivian8725118/SlidingTab/README_EN.md

-        app:strokeWidth="2dp"   //set the width of outside roundrect app:mainColor="#1A51AD"  //set main color of the whole tab app:mainColorRes="@color/colorAccent"  //set main color resource.If set both "mainColor" and "mainColorRes",it will show as "mainColorRes“ app:radius="100dp"  //set roundcorner radius size
+        app:strokeWidth="2dp"   //set the width of outside roundrect app:mainColor="#1A51AD"  //set main color of the whole tab app:mainColorRes="@color/colorAccent"  //set main color resource.If both "mainColor" and "mainColorRes" are set,it will show as "mainColorRes“ app:radius="100dp"  //set roundcorner radius size
         app:tabHeight="100dp" //set the height of tab
         app:textSize="16sp"  //set textsize